 4. Misinterpreting Symptoms.
 You and your partner probably misinterpret each other’s motives and actions because you think you understand each other.
-For example, a partner with undiagnosed ADHD may be distracted, paying little attention to those he loves.
-This can be interpreted as “he doesn’t care” rather than “he’s distracted.”
+For example, a partner with undiagnosed ADHD may be distracted, paying little attention to those they love.
+This can be interpreted as “they don’t care” rather than “they’re distracted.”
 The response to the former is to feel hurt.
 The response to the latter is “to make time for each other.”
 Getting to know your differences, in the context of ADHD, can clear up misinterpretations.

 6. Impulsive Responses.
 ADHD symptoms alone aren’t destructive to a relationship; a partner’s response to the symptoms, and the reaction that it evokes, is.
 You can respond to a partner’s habit of impulsively blurting out things by feeling disrespected and fighting back.
 This will cause your ADHD partner to take up the fight.
 Or you can respond by changing your conversational patterns to make it easier for the ADHD partner to participate.
 Some ways to do this include speaking in shorter sentences and having your partner take notes to “hold” an idea for later.
 Couples who are aware of this pattern can choose productive responses.

 7. Nag Now, Pay Later.
 If you have an ADHD partner, you probably nag your partner.
 The best reason not to do it is that it doesn’t work.
-Since the problem is the ADHD partner’s distractibility and untreated symptoms, not his motivation, nagging won’t help him get things done.
-It causes the ADHD partner to retreat, increasing feelings of loneliness and separation, and reinforces the shame that he feels after years of not meeting people’s expectations.
+Since the problem is the ADHD partner’s distractibility and untreated symptoms, not their motivation, nagging won’t help them get things done.
+It causes the ADHD partner to retreat, increasing feelings of loneliness and separation, and reinforces the shame that they feel after years of not meeting people’s expectations.
 Having a partner treat the ADHD symptoms, and stopping when you find yourself nagging, will break this pattern.